UCCA Center for Contemporary Art: Public programs

 Events include lectures, panel discussions, film screenings, performances, workshops, festivals, and community initiatives.

 Research

-UCCA's research department focuses on organizing scholarly programming around UCCA exhibitions, and on organizing the ten years of archival material that the institution has already produced, with the aim of making it easily accessible online to students and researchers.
+UCCA's research department focuses on organizing scholarly programming around UCCA exhibitions, and on organizing the ten years of archival material that the institution has already produced, to make it easily accessible online to students and researchers.
 In 2019, it will open a library and research space on its premises, featuring an extensive collection of physical and digital materials focusing on the three areas of UCCA's own history.

 UCCA Dune

 Opened in 2018, UCCA Dune is UCCA's second museum, housed in Aranya, a seaside resort development in Beidaihe, approximately 300 kilometers from Beijing on the coast of the Bohai Sea.
 An award-winning design by Chinese firm OPEN Architecture integrates the museum into the sands of the beach it sits on.
 UCCA Dune's curatorial program often emphasizes the relationship between nature, humanity, and art.